Next Level NeuroNews

 However, any compromise to vascular blood flow, cerebrospinal fluid dynamics, or the health of astrocytes and neurons can spell trouble for the glymphatic system.
 This is where implementing strategies for daytime brain training and optimizing blood flow becomes paramount.

 By taking proactive measures to support this cleaning system, you can play a crucial role in restoring and maintaining the health of this essential system.
+As health practitioners, this is something we know that we should do, but are you getting a deeper understanding of WHY?

 While discussions on glymphatics often center around the benefits of sleep in enhancing its function—given that it operates at only half its efficiency during waking hours compared to sleep—we must recognize the significance of maximizing lymphatic cleaning efficiency during both wakefulness and sleep.